As a general rule, the master data uploaded to UBS determines which notes and reports are created for a pain.001 order.

 - Checking of accounts payable master data.
 Make sure that the addresses are stored in a structured way, if possible, and that accounts can be entered in IBAN format plus several IBANs per account payable.

 - If document scanners (readers) are in use, they must be able to read the Swiss QR code and record it correctly.
 In the future, all data will be imported via the QR code.

 Numerous ERP software providers have launched software modules and are committed to a timely and successful changeover.
 SIX has set up a readiness section on its official page for this purpose.

 The UBS handbook on QR-bills or the QR-bill processing rules published by SIX are helpful for this.

 The Swiss QR Code specifies two fields for possible alternative procedures.
 They are available for other payment solution providers.
 Any provider who wishes to use an alternative procedure must also provide the appropriate specifications.

-Clients and software partners can create a test QR-bill with the UBS test platform from the biller view, and from the payer view they can thoroughly test whether the QR-bill is entered and whether the payment of the QR-bill via pain.001 was made.
+Clients with their own software and software partners can create a test QR-bill with the UBS test platform from the QR-biller view, and from the QR-bill recipient view they can thoroughly test whether the QR-bill is entered and whether the payment of the QR-bill via pain.001 was made.